Frequently Questioned Answers

 Will Benben every be ported to other operating systems?

 Benben is primarily a Linux program, and meant for use on desktop/laptop computers.
-General Unix support also a goal, and releases are also tested on Dragonfly BSD.
-If Crystal ever gets support for Haiku and/or Plan 9, then it will likely be ported to those platforms as well.
+General Unix support also a goal, but not generally tested.
+Haiku and/or Plan 9 would be nice to have.
 There are zero plans to port it to Windows or Mac, though you may be able to at least get it working on a Mac since it is still Unix under the hood.
 This is, however, totally unsupported.

 Will you add support for format $OTHER_FORMAT?

 Maybe.
 It depends on of there's a standalone library that can decode the format, if it's an open and free format, and if the library is open source.
-Chances are even better if there's a native Crystal library for it already, as native Crystal code is preferred over C bindings, though this isn't required.
+Chances are even better if there's a native Common Lisp library for it already, as native Common Lisp code is preferred over C bindings, though this isn't required.

 An exception is AAC, which will never be supported.